-Accounting information is becoming more critical in all levels of organizations and if your management responsibilities have led you to accounting, the M.S. in Accountancy degree is vital in providing your career with distinct set of skills that will differentiate your talents from those of your peers.
+Accounting information is becoming more critical in all levels of organizations and if your management responsibilities have led you to accounting, the M.S. in Accountancy degree is vital in providing your career with a distinct set of skills that will differentiate your talents from those of your peers.
 This program is structured for individuals who have a business-related undergraduate degree but little previous study or experience in accounting.
 The program provides an integrated sequence of courses at the graduate level that emphasize topics relevant to the work of a professional accountant, and the background necessary to prepare candidates who wish to take the United States Uniform Certified Public Accountant (CPA) examination, the Certified Management Accountant (CMA) examination and the Certified Internal Auditor (CIA) examination.
-Learning Goal for the Master of Science (M.S.) in Accountancy: Upon completion of the Benedictine's M.S. in Accountancy program students should possess critical and creative thinking skills to solve problems, identify opportunities and make reliable decisions in both a domestic and global business environment using the business concepts embodied in the disciplines of financial and managerial accounting, tax management, auditing, leadership and ethics, and economics.
+Learning Goal for the Master of Science (M.S.) in Accountancy: Upon completion of the M.S. in Accountancy program, students should possess critical and creative thinking skills to solve problems, identify opportunities and make reliable decisions in both a domestic and global business environment using the business concepts embodied in the disciplines of financial and managerial accounting, tax management, auditing, leadership and ethics, and economics.
 Overview: The M.S. in Accountancy program focuses on broad-based accounting knowledge and provides students with the professional skills and competencies necessary to be a successful accountant in today's complex business environment.
 Courses in other business disciplines (economics, leadership) are integrated into the program to complement a professional accounting career.
 Students are taught by acknowledged experts in the field of accounting.
-The course materials will focus students toward a cohesive understanding of the major technical, conceptual, and practical issues in accounting while gaining an appreciation for the ethical and legal considerations of the accounting profession and of the professional judgment and independent attitude necessary to deal objectively with these considerations Evening M.S. in Accountancy Program: Benedictine University's Traditional M.S. in Accountancy program is designed for working adults who have a business-related undergraduate degree but limited coursework or experience in accounting.
-Evening classes are ideal for those who seek flexibility in their course schedules, and plan to register as a part-time student.
-Students usually complete one to two courses per quarter.
-Classes are conducted one evening per week per class on the main campus in Lisle or for the two core courses of (MSA 500 Financial Accounting and MSA 601 Managerial Accounting) in the M.S. in Accountancy Program will be available on select afternoon hours from 3:00-6:00 p.m.
+The course materials will focus students toward a cohesive understanding of the major technical, conceptual and practical issues in accounting while gaining an appreciation for the ethical and legal considerations of the accounting profession and of the professional judgment and independent attitude necessary to deal objectively with these considerations M.S. in Accountancy Program:

+Benedictine University's M.S. in Accountancy program is designed for working adults who have a business-related undergraduate degree but limited coursework or experience in accounting.
+The program's classes are ideal for those who seek flexibility in their course schedules and plan to register as either a full- or part-time student.
+Classes are conducted one evening per week per class on the main campus in Lisle starting at 6:30pm.
+Select courses may be offered in a weekend, online or matinee (3:00pm-6:00pm) format, enabling a student to take additional courses in one quarter and thus requiring the student to come to campus only one night per week.
 Please consult the schedule for the exact times and locations.
-The M.S. in Accountancy program may accept up to 16 quarter credit hours in transfer credit toward the master's degree for graduate coursework completed at another institution.
-An additional 16 quarter credit hours may be waived for prior undergraduate coursework taken within the last seven years, pending department chair approval.
-This means that you can potentially complete your degree in as little as one year.
+4+1 M.S. in Accountancy Program: